 The theory behind the practise

 ‘The early part of the wet season is the most critical time to spell.
-Tussock grasses are very vulnerable to grazing in the first 6–8 weeks of the growing season because they have to use up some of their root reserves to produce green leaf’ – Dr Dionne Walsh, Rangeland Program Manager, NT Department Industry, Tourism and Trade (read the original article here).
+Tussock grasses are very vulnerable to grazing in the first 6–8 weeks of the growing season because they have to use up some of their root reserves to produce green leaf’ – Dr Dionne Walsh, Former Rangeland Program Manager, NT Department Industry, Tourism and Trade (read the original article here).
 During the early ‘green pick’ stage of growth tussock grasses rely on their root nutrient reserves to produce green leaf following early season rainfall.
 Spelling allows pastures the opportunity to replenish root reserves, maximise seed production and hasten seedling establishment across the pasture system.
-Pastures that are given the opportunity to grow without being grazed for the first 6–8 weeks of the growing season are more robust and have more bulk (Figure 1).
+Pastures that are given the opportunity to grow without being grazed for at least the first 6–8 weeks of the growing season are more robust and have more bulk (Figure 1).

 In the Georgetown region of the Queensland Gulf, Glen and Cheryl Connolly are advocates of wet season spelling.
 Since purchasing Blanncourt (a breeding enterprise of 18,739 ha) 20 years ago, the Connolly family have improved both productivity and profitability by implementing lighter stocking rates, wet season spelling, feeding and/or supplementation programs, cross breeding and pasture improvement.

 The Connelly’s have a number of property management principles that they implement, with a major management tool being wet season spelling.
 Effective spelling practices enable the Connelly’s to use spelled country for cattle with the highest nutritional requirements.
 Weaner paddocks are always spelled every wet season to provide fresh paddocks for newly weaned calves.
 Regular spelled paddocks are prioritised for wet cows with a branded calf.